-Hallmark helps spread springtime joy with seasonal cards and special gifts
+Hallmark Helps Spread Springtime Joy with Seasonal Cards and Special Gifts

 The season of new beginnings is a time for celebrating – and no matter how you choose to celebrate, Hallmark is here to help.

 For more than 100 years, family-owned Hallmark Cards, Inc. has been dedicated to creating a more emotionally connected world.
-Headquartered in Kansas City, Missouri and employing 30,000 worldwide, the approximately $4 billion company operates a diversified portfolio of businesses.
-The Hallmark Global business sells greeting cards, gift wrap and related products in more than 30 languages with distribution in more than 100 countries and 100,000 rooftops worldwide, including about 2,000 Hallmark Gold Crown stores in five countries.
+Headquartered in Kansas City, Missouri and employing 27,000 worldwide, the approximately $3.5 billion company operates a diversified portfolio of businesses.
+The Hallmark Global business sells greeting cards, gift wrap and related products in more than 30 languages with distribution in nearly 100 countries and 100,000 rooftops worldwide, including a network of company-owned and independently-owned Hallmark Gold Crown stores in five countries.
 Crayola® offers a wide range of art materials and creative play toys designed to spark children's creativity around the globe.
-Crown Media Family Networks operates three cable channels — Hallmark Channel, Hallmark Movies & Mysteries, and Hallmark Drama — in addition to Hallmark Publishing, a leading publisher of uplifting eBooks, audiobooks and print editions, and Hallmark Movies Now, a subscription-based streaming service.
+Crown Media Family Networks operates three linear cable channels, Hallmark Channel, Hallmark Movies & Mysteries, and Hallmark Drama, and Hallmark Movies Now, a subscription video on-demand streaming service.
+The company also features Hallmark Publishing, a leading publisher of uplifting eBooks, audiobooks, and print editions.
 Crown Center is a real estate development company that manages the 85-acre hotel, office, entertainment and residential campus surrounding Hallmark's headquarters.
 For more information, visit Hallmark.com.
-Connect on Facebook, Twitter, Instagram, Pinterest, LinkedIn and YouTube.

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.